Saint Joseph's Oratory: 21st century

 On October 19, 2004, the Oratory held its centennial.
 All the bells of all the churches on the island of Montreal were supposed to ring at 9:00 a.m., though not all churches participated.
 At 9:05 a.m., the basilica rang its bell in response and celebration.

 On April 2, again to commemorate the Oratory's centennial, Canada Post issued 'Saint Joseph's Oratory, Quebec' in the 2004 Tourist Attractions series.
 The stamp was designed by Catharine Bradbury & William Stewart based on a photograph by Bernard Brault.
 The 49¢ stamps are perforated kiss cut and were printed by Lowe-Martin Company Inc. That same year, the Oratory was designated a National Historic Site of Canada.

 On October 30, 2007, Father Charles Corso, a priest at the Oratory, was faced with a disorganized and depressed man who threatened to kill himself with a handgun.
 The priest talked with the man and managed to calm him down before police arrived on scene.
 The man was brought to hospital to undergo psychiatric evaluation.

 On March 22, 2019, a 26-year-old man wearing a dark winter coat and light-coloured baseball cap entered the Oratory during the Friday morning mass, rapidly walked up to the centre, and stabbed the celebrating priest, Father Claude Grou.
 Of the fifty people attending mass, several intervened to neutralize the assailant, before security guards responded.
-Police officers from the Service de police de la Ville de Montréal quickly arrived on scene and arrested the assaillant who was already detained by security personnel.
+Police officers from the Service de police de la Ville de Montréal quickly arrived on scene and arrested the assailant who was already detained by security personnel.
 The assaulted priest suffered only minor injuries, a single stab wound to the chest.
 That same evening, upon being wheeled out of the Montreal General Hospital, he said, "My health is fine.
 I’ll take a little rest and I will be back to work when my rest is taken.
 And the Oratory will remain a place where people can be welcomed.
-A place of prayers, and a place of calm, and a place of peace - even if there are some moments like that."
+A place of prayers, and a place of calm, and a place of peace – even if there are some moments like that."